 Quite interestingly, the most challenging stories from a creative point of view emerged from the most problematic contexts (due to organisational reasons or to conflicts and tensions inside the individual groups).

-The four short films produced in the framework of the project – “Gregorio’s cut”, “Il muccale” (a play on two words untranslatable in English), “We are not alone” and “Guess who’s coming to dinner” – represent a new valuable tool for the Museum to stimulate debate on intercultural issues.
+The four short films produced in the framework of the project (see the “Video” section of this website) – “Gregorio’s cut”, “Il muccale” (a play on two words untranslatable in English), “We are not alone” and “Guess who’s coming to dinner” – represent a new valuable tool for the Museum to stimulate debate on intercultural issues.
 Starting from autumn 2009, they will be made available both on a multimedia platform – designed by one of the secondary schools which took part in the project (see also “City Telling” pilot projects in Turin and Bologna) – and in DVD format, so as to ensure as wide a circulation as possible in local schools, community centres and national and international conferences, in which project participants will be actively involved.

 In parallel with the development of “Map for Turin”, the Museum started new partnerships with other institutions/realities working in the intercultural field (ISMU Foundation – Initiatives and Studies on Multiethnicity, Milan; “The Gate” project, Turin), and more in general is committed to pursuing its intercultural engagement in the coming years.